 These may occur months or years after finishing your course of radiotherapy.
 With the improvements in radiotherapy planning and treatment techniques, these occur less frequently than in the past.

-Please see the table below which summarises the possible late side effects.
+Tiredness and lethargy

+Even if you have not experienced any tiredness during your course of radiotherapy, after it has finished there may be a period of time when you feel particularly sleepy or that you feel you do not have the energy to do anything.
+This can last for six weeks or longer.
+This is a normal reaction to the treatment and will settle.

+Bowels

-Late side effects Tiredness/ lethargy This can last for six weeks or longer.
-This duration of tiredness can cause people to worry but this is quite a normal reaction to the treatment.
-Bowels You may notice blood in your stools as the blood vessels in your back passage may become more fragile and blood may leak into your back passage.
+You may notice blood in your stools as the blood vessels in your back passage may become more fragile, causing blood to leak into your back passage and appear in your stools.

 Sometimes people experience a permanent change in their bowel habits.
 Your motions may become more frequent or looser.
-Let your doctor know as soon as this starts as medications can be prescribed to help regulate your habits.
-Rarely, small blockages can occur.
-These are caused by the tissue surrounding the bowel sticking together and sometimes surgery is required to correct this.
-This is very rare.
-Bladder Scarring from the radiotherapy may result in the need to go to the toilet more regularly and the feeling being more urgent.
+You should let your doctor know if you are experiencing loose stools as medication can be prescribed to help regulate movements.

+In rare cases small blockages can occur.
+These are caused by the tissue surrounding the bowel sticking together and sometimes surgery is required to correct this, however again, this is rare.

+Bladder

+Scarring from your radiotherapy treatment may result in the need to go to the toilet more regularly and the feeling being more urgent.
 You may also experience a small amount of urine leakage (incontinence), especially when laughing, coughing or sneezing.

-Radiation- induced tumours Radiotherapy can cause cancer and there is a very small risk of a secondary cancer developing in the area that has been treated.
-However because the risk of this happening is very small, the benefit of your radiotherapy treatment far outweighs this risk.
-Your consultant will discuss this with you.
+Sexual function:

+Females

-Late side effects Sexual function Female Infertility and menopause: Radiotherapy to the pelvis can lead to permanent infertility and is also likely to bring on an early menopause for ladies who are still having regular periods.
-It is important that you still continue to use contraception and do not start treatment if pregnant or become pregnant whilst on treatment.
-Discuss this with your consultant before starting treatment.
-Vaginal stenosis: There is a chance the radiotherapy will cause the vagina to become narrowed, making sexual intercourse and future examinations uncomfortable.
+- Infertility and menopause: Radiotherapy to the pelvis can lead to permanent infertility and is also likely to bring on an early menopause for ladies who are still having regular periods.
+It is important that you still continue to use contraception and do not start treatment if you are pregnant or become pregnant whilst on treatment.
+If you do wish to have children, you should discuss this with you consultant before beginning radiotherapy - Vaginal stenosis: There is a chance that your radiotherapy treatment may cause the vagina to become narrowed, making sexual intercourse and future examinations uncomfortable.
 There are different options available to help deal with this issue, from sexual intercourse to vaginal dilators.
+This can be discussed with your consultant or clinical nurse specialist

+Males

-This can be discussed with your consultant or clinical nurse specialist.
-Male Infertility: Radiotherapy to the pelvis can lead to permanent infertility.
+- Infertility: Radiotherapy to the pelvis can lead to permanent infertility.
 If this is a concern for you, please discuss the option of sperm banking with your consultant before you start treatment.
-If you are sexually active you may notice a reduction in semen production and sperm count.
-Erectile issues: The treatment can result in difficulty in obtaining an erection due to damage to the nerves in this area.
-Please discuss this with your consultant as there are medications that can help and specialist staff you can discuss this with.
-Contraception: If you are sexually active it is recommended that you use contraception for six months after radiotherapy as sperm production will not stop straight away, however the sperm that is produced may be damaged.
-This could cause abnormalities if a child was to be conceived during this time.
+If you are sexually active you may notice a reduction in semen production and sperm count - Erectile issues: Radiotherapy can result in difficulty in obtaining an erection due to damage to the nerves in this area.
+Please discuss this with your consultant as there are medications that can help - Contraception: If you are sexually active it is recommended that you use contraception for six months after radiotherapy as sperm production will not stop straight away, however the sperm that is produced may be damaged.
+This could cause abnormalities if a child was to be conceived during this time